Hot-shooting Badgers blitz Ohio State

-Ohio State, playing its third straight game without Keita Bates-Diop, who's out for the season with a stress fracture in his leg, allowed Wisconsin to turn 21 offensive rebounds into 28 second-chance points.
+Playing its third straight game without Keita Bates-Diop, who's out for the season with a stress fracture in his leg, Ohio State allowed Wisconsin to turn 21 offensive rebounds into 28 second-chance points.

+Overall, Wisconsin outrebounded the Buckeyes 44-31, and Matta said his team ''just didn't have it'' on the boards, expressing disappointment in his team's fight after the Badgers started to pull away in the first half.

 JaQuan Lyle led the Buckeyes with 13 points.